irmen/prog8/docs/source/programming.rst

     Often you don't have to call this explicitly and can just write ``string1 = string2`` but this function is useful if you're dealing with addresses for instance.

+strfind(string, char)
+    Locates the first position of the given character in the string, returns the string starting with this character or $0000 if the character is not found.

 Miscellaneous
 ^^^^^^^^^^^^^